Developer(s) – Intelligent Systems

 Producer(s) – Shigeru Miyamoto & Kenji Miki

 PEGI – 3

-Handing over development of the series to Intelligent Systems, Mario Kart: Super Circuit marked the first time that the series appeared on a handheld console, and was well received by critics upon release, and went on to become the fourth best selling game on the system behind Pokémon Ruby & Sapphire, Pokémon Fire Red & Leaf Green and Pokémon Emerald.
-Speaking as a long-time fan of the series, the contenders for worst game in my opinion was this and Mario Kart: Double Dash!!
+Handing over the development of the series to Intelligent Systems, Mario Kart: Super Circuit marked the first time that the series appeared on a handheld console, and was well received by critics upon release, and went on to become the fourth best selling game on the system behind Pokémon Ruby & Sapphire, Pokémon Fire Red & Leaf Green and Pokémon Emerald.
+Speaking as a long-time fan of the series, the contenders for the worst game, in my opinion, was this and Mario Kart: Double Dash!!
 But after having replayed both of them in recent years, I’ve come to the conclusion that Super Circuit is indeed the worst game in the series.
-But still, this is not to say that it’s a bad game; it’s just worst of an excellent series.
+But still, this is not to say that it’s a bad game; it’s just the worst of an excellent series.